 Here is how to make and bake these Apple Cinnamon Muffins.
 You will need a 12 muffin tin, muffin liners, 3 mixing bowls, a spatula, and a whisk.

 Step 1 – Prep.
 Preheat the oven to 375°F. Line the muffin liners with 12 liners and set aside.
 If you need a recommendation, this is my favourite tin.
-You can use regular liners or tulip liners for a taller bake like I did.
+You can use regular liners which will make 15-17 muffins, or tulip liners for a taller bake like I did.
 Just note that tulip liners do require a longer bake because there is more batter in the muffins.
 Chop and dice the apples into small pieces, skin on or off it’s up to you.
+Then melt the butter and allow it to cool as you prep the rest of your ingredients.

 Step 2 – Make the streusel.
 In a medium sized bowl, add flour, brown sugar, white sugar, cinnamon, and cold butter.
 Using your hands, mix this until crumbly and combined.
 Set aside in the fridge while you make the muffin batter.

 Step 3 – Mix dry ingredients.
-In a medium-sized bowl, add in flour, baking soda, baking powder, cinnamon, nutmeg, allspice, and salt.
+In a medium-sized bowl, add in flour, baking soda, baking powder, cinnamon, and salt.
 Mix together and set aside.

 Step 4 – Mix wet ingredients.
-In a large bowl, add brown sugar, oil, eggs, vanilla, and sour cream.
+In a large bowl, add brown sugar, melted butter, oil, eggs, vanilla, and sour cream.
 Whisk until well combined.

 Step 5 – Add in dry ingredients.
 Pour the dry ingredients into the wet and using a spatula, gently fold to create a soft muffin batter.